Commercial Banks

 Recent Developments

-- The number of FDIC-insured commercial banks in the US increased in 2023, reversing for at least a year the long-term trend of decreasing bank numbers.
-The number of FDIC-insured commercial banks has decreased 72.19% since 1984, with mergers being the primary cause.
-There were 4,470 FDIC-insured commercial banks at the end of 2023, up from 4,136 a year earlier.
+• The number of FDIC-insured commercial banks in the US decreased in 2024, resuming its downward trend after a one year reversal when the number of banks increased.
+Overall, total FDIC-insured commercial banks have decreased about 72% since 1984, with mergers and acquisitions being the primary cause.
+There were 4,487 FDIC-insured commercial banks at the end of 2024, down 30 institutions from 2023.
 The number of employees in the banking industry increased during the last two decades despite the decreasing number of banks during the time period.

 Get A Demo